 This is another reference page for linking purposes.
 It explains the FindVRporn.com Review Criteria.
 This is a continuation of the FindVRporn.com VR Porn Standards Project, which attempts to get a sort of conceptual foundation for VR porn reviewing.
-Another piece of this project is the FindVRporn Positioning Checklist.
+By “conceptual foundation,” I mean that, in my opinion, there are certain standards and principals that can be applied to every VR porn scene released.

 These reviews are based upon three main factors:

-And, it’s also difficult to verbalize.
+And, it can be difficult to verbalize.
 But, when the female performer has good VR instincts: you know it!
 OH, you damn know it!

 2. The scaling: do things look correct and proportional?
 Generally, the viewer wants a real-life feel.
 This relates to sense of spatial correctness: a slightly more abstract concept that combines everything into an optical Gestalt.